mandanasmi/lane-slam/README.md

 ### Overview of the modules
 Many different modules are used to build the lane map we plan to obtain.
 Here is a list of which modules we have and how they are combined:

-* Line detector module: takes an image input and outputs detected lines.
+* _Line detector_ module: takes an image input and outputs detected lines.
-* Line descriptor module: takes line segments from the detector and produces descriptors.
+* _Line descriptor_ module: takes line segments from the detector and produces descriptors.
-* Ground projection* module: takes line segments from the detector and outputs it's 2D position on the ground relative to the robot.
+* _Ground projection_ module: takes line segments from the detector and outputs its 2D position on the ground relative to the robot.
-* Line sanity module: takes ground projected segments and filters out some incoherent segments.
+* _Line sanity_ module: takes ground projected segments and filters out some incoherent segments.
-* Odometry module: takes an input from the logs (in our case wheel commands) and produces an estimate of the duckiebot's position.
+* _Odometry module_: takes an input from the logs (in our case wheel commands) and produces an estimate of the duckiebot's position.
-* Show map module: takes the estimated position from odometry and the ground projected lines to build an display a map of the lines.
+* _Show map module_: takes the estimated position from odometry and the ground projected lines to build and display a map of the lines.

-We now describe every module.
+You will find more detailed descriptions of every module below, as well as instructions to experiment with them.

 ### Line Detector  (`lane_slam/src/line_detector`)
+*Explanation:*

 This package is an enhanced version of the `line_detector` from the Duckietown `lane_control` stack.
 This node subscribes to a topic that publishes a `CompressedImage` message type, detects line segments in that image, and publishes the detected line segments, their normals, color, and position information in the form of a `SegmentList` message.

 *Our modifications:* We adapt the original `line_detector` package to include a new line segment detector [LSD](https://docs.opencv.org/3.4/db/d73/classcv_1_1LineSegmentDetector.html).
 This detector gets far more stable  and longer line segments compared to `HoughLines`, which seems to be the default.

-*Example usage:*
+*Run it:*

 To set up all you need to run the node, assume your duckiebot name is *_neo_*. _Neo_ publishes camera info to a topic named `/neo/camera_node` (i.e., the topic that `line_detector_node` will subscribe to is `/neo/camera_node/image/compressed`).
-It also has a bunch of line detector parameters are available in the file `lane-slam/src/duckietown/config/baseline/line_detector/line_detector_node/default.yaml`
+It also has a bunch of line detector parameters that are available in the file `lane-slam/src/duckietown/config/baseline/line_detector/line_detector_node/default.yaml`

-To run this node using `roslaunch`, execute the following command (on your laptop).
+To run this node using `roslaunch`, execute the following command (on your laptop), replacing `neo`by the appropriate name.
 ```
 roslaunch line_detector line_detector_node.launch veh:=neo local:=true
 ```

 ### Line Descriptor (`lane_slam/src/line_descriptor`)
+*Explanation:*

 This package uses _OpenCV_ functions to compute binary descriptors for a bunch of line segments, to help in matching/associating lines.
 Currently, this functionality is in beta, but people are welcome to play around with the code in here.

 ### Ground projection (`lane_slam/src/ground_projection`)
+*Explanation:*

 This package is a copy of the `ground_projection` module from the Duckietown software stack.
 It takes in a list of line segments detected in the image and projects them onto the 3D ground plane using a homography matrix computed based on the extrinsic calibration parameters.

+*Run it:*

 To ensure that the node runs, you must have the following.